ratan-lab/indelMINER/README.md

 indelMINER also includes the 0.1.19 version of SAMtools by Heng Li as part of the distribution.

+I would like to thank the following users for bug reports and other contributions towards the on-going development of indelMINER.
+- Trent Walradt, Yale School of Medicine

 ## SUMMARY
 indelMINER refers to a set of algorithms to identify indels from whole genome resequencing datasets using paired-end reads. indelMINER uses a split-read